kasparmartens/website/content/publication/ensemble-mcmc.md

 +++

-Updated preprint with new experiments will be soon on arxiv!
+This work has been accepted to AISTATS 2019.
+The updated version of the paper will be soon made available!